 Outreach & Advocacy

 I am passionate about conservation and the community of professionals who advocate on behalf of cultural history.
-Mentors have taught me that every decision should be based on an informed respect for the object and every object provides an opportunity to reevaluate traditional narratives.
-I believe that the more the public know about conservation, the easier it will be to understand how our field can adapt and keep current.
+I believe that the more the public know about conservation, the easier it will be to understand how our field can adapt to better serve the communities whose heritage we care for.

-Outreach can take many forms, from blog posts to conservation clinics.
+Outreach can take many forms, from conversations to conservation clinics.
 The following details a few of the conservation-related outreach efforts I am involved in.

 THE IRAQI INSTITUTE FOR THE CONSERVATION OF ANTIQUES AND HERITAGE (IICAH)